How African startups are conquering COVID | DW | 15.02.2021

 "My wife writes down everything we spend.
 I looked at the data and was surprised by how much we pay for food," the young entrepreneur told DW.

-"We came up with the idea of buying in bulk for us and thought it could be a solution for a lot of people."
+"We came up with the idea of buying in bulk for us and thought it could be a solution for a lot of people," Lawoyin said.

 Economic activity in sub-Saharan countries shrunk by 3.3% in 2020, according to preliminary calculations by the World Bank.